Aranyalma2/elfinConnectDeployment/README.md

 # Elfin Connect deployment process
-Deploy the service in Docker.
-Support certificate generation method with certbot, or use already genereted certificate.
+Deploy the service on Docker.
+Supported certificate generation method with certbot, or use an already generated certificate.
 Support Dynamic-DNS updating by HTTP fetch.

 ------------